Conformal Prediction in Hierarchical Classification with Constrained Representation Complexity: Proposed methods

 The algorithm for calculating the threshold in (\ref{eq:nested:tau}) using the calibration dataset is presented in Algorithm~\ref{alg:crsvp:cal}.
 This algorithm first computes the mode of the estimated class probabilities for each instance in the calibration dataset.
 For small hierarchies, this can be done using exhaustive search, but more efficient inference algorithms have been developed when the computational cost becomes a burden~\citep{dembczynski12chaining,kumar13beam,mena15astar}.
 Subsequently, starting from the mode, Algorithm~\ref{alg:crsvp:cal} computes for every calibration instance the internal node, on the path to the root, that also includes the true class label.
 Nonconformity scores that incorporate a randomization component are constructed for these internal nodes, and the final threshold is deduced from the scores.
 Algorithm~\ref{alg:crsvp:cal} has a worst case $\calO(N \, K)$ time complexity when exhaustive search is applied in the first step.

 The pseudocode for computing the set-valued prediction for a new test instance, as defined in (\ref{eq:crsvp}), is shown in Algorithm~\ref{alg:crsvp}.
-Given a hierarchical classifier and a balanced hierarchy, the computational complexity during test time is given by $\calO(\log K)$.
+Given a hierarchical classifier, the computational complexity during test time is given by $\calO(\log K)$.